The ZPAd air protection zone of Puy-de-Dôme / Clermont-Ferrand

 In order to be prepared for any pollution peak, a temporary environmental zone has now also been introduced in the Department of Puy-de-Dôme, which is mandatory for all vehicles in the event of persistent air pollution, in accordance with the prefectural order n°17-02365.

-Any violation of the badge requirement or traffic restrictions will be punished with a fine of 68 to 375 Euro; if paying directly on site a little less.
+Any violation of the sticker requirement or traffic restrictions will be punished with a fine of 68 to 375 Euro; if paying directly on site a little less.
 These fines are based on the articles L.325-1 to L.325-3 and R.411-19 of the French Road Traffic Code.

 In case of an air pollution peak, the Prefecture of Puy-de-Dôme provides a set of measures divided into several phases.
 After a pre-warning with no impact on road traffic, the first air pollution alarm is activated.
 This occurs if, based on the daily or hourly measurement of the responsible institution for air quality, the emission level of 50/80 μg / m³ for particulate matter or 180/240 μg / m³ for ozone or 300/500 μg / m³ for sulphur dioxide or 200/400 μg / m³ for nitrogen dioxide has been exceeded.
 As a result, the road speed within the ZPAd environmental zone has to be reduced by 20 km/h.